Always be able to

 bash

 That's it!
-With these three easy steps, you can harness the power of Retrace's Record-Replay functionality to streamline your debugging and testing process.
+With these three simple steps, you can harness the power of Retrace's Record-Replay functionality to streamline your debugging and testing process.
 Say goodbye to time-consuming bug hunts and hello to efficient, reproducible debugging sessions.

 Why Record-Replay?